drsnyder/poky/README.md

 Many organizations have a significant investment in, and confidence supporting PostgreSQL.
 They have come to rely on its proven architecture and its reputation for reliability and data integrity.
-Poky is an attempt to augment this investment by providing a simple key-value store using an API (memcached) that already exists for most popular languages.
+Poky is an attempt to augment this investment by providing a simple key-value store using a REST API.

 Additionally, some datasets are key-value in nature but are too big to practically or cost effectively fit in-memory using redis or memcached.
 Poky provides an